 Gefendur Scripture consists of an ancient codex of didactic myths and legends that stress charity, justice, humility, piety, and filial responsibility.
 It stresses Gefendur faithfulness above all else, rewarding the martyr and damning the betrayer.
 By serving the Twins, following their laws, spending their final life in the Gefendur priesthood to learn about and more fully experience the perfection of Creation, and navigating the perils of Outside upon their death, a faithful Gefendur can perfect himself and finally achieve the Twins' vast kingdom.

-To the Ssaelit, three of the Gefendur's primary practises are most abhorred.
+To the Ssaelit, three of the Gefendur's primary practices are most abhorred.
 The first one is their belief that all dead must be interred in the earth, returning them to the soil which is Yerta's flesh.
 To disturb a corpse once they are interred is a serious sin, but corpses outside of burial are no one's property, and thus the idea of using them as recycled labour is not troubling.

-The second practise of the Gefendur is the life of their priests and priestesses.
+The second practice of the Gefendur is the life of their priests and priestesses.
 Gefendur clergy live apart from laymen in large cloisters, are restricted from marriage or relationships, and produce prophesy via copious ingestion of the softi plant, which induces visions.
 Gefendur clergy form large groups once a month and travel their district, preaching, doing charity work, and gathering food and money from the faithful.

-The third Gefendur practise is the most despised of the Ssaelit: Cannibalism.
+The third Gefendur practice is the most despised of the Ssaelit: Cannibalism.
 Twin children are bought from their parents at birth by the Gefendur church and raised in cloisters.
 The twins are brought up with the pious ideals of Gefendur scripture, and lead lives apart from the outside world.
 At no younger than twenty years of age, the youngest of the Twins is poisoned with softi and its flesh carved and roasted and eaten by Gefendur clergy, local state officials, and anyone who can offer a large enough sum of money to the local diocese.
 To eat this softi-blessed flesh ensures great fortune and prosperity, and all but promises Yerta's favour upon one's death.
 This strange feast occurs biannually, at the beginning of Yerta's quarter (The Mother's Day or the first day of Spring) of the year and Tirna's quarter of the year (The Sister's Day or the first day of Autumn).
 The Gefendur calendar revolves around these two events.

 Yerta the Eldest Sister

 Yerta is the mother goddess, the bearer of the world who nurtures and protects.
-By Sororal Gefendur she is recognised as the wisest and most benevolent of the four.
+By Sororal Gefendur she is recognized as the wisest and most benevolent of the four.
 In most stories from Scripture, her manner is harsh but she always acts in the best interest of her terrestrial children.
-It is usually accepted that Yerta exists outside of time although in some stories she is said to have a pet fawn so fleet of foot that it has travelled to the end of time and back and it whispers the future in her ear.
+It is usually accepted that Yerta exists outside of time although in some stories she is said to have a pet fawn so fleet of foot that it has traveled to the end of time and back and it whispers the future in her ear.

-Yerta is associated with childbirth, childrearing, the earth, plantlife, wild animals, and death.
+Yerta is associated with childbirth, child rearing, the earth, plant life, wild animals, and death.
 Though her image can vary wildly from country to country, she is almost always depicted as fat and round with pregnancy, and with cloud-mottled sky-blue flesh.

 Tirna the Youngest Sister